How to Identify 4 Buying Behavior Styles to Sell More Effectively

-That’s why it’s a must for salespeople to be able to quickly identify the buying behavior style of their prospects—and adapt their approach to match.
+Today’s salespeople must be able to quickly identify the buying behavior style of their prospects—and adapt their approach to match.

-If your salespeople don’t recognize this, and instead use the same approach with every person they call on, they’re losing out on a large number of business opportunities.
+The fact is every buyer makes purchasing decisions differently.
+If your salespeople don’t recognize this and use the same approach with every person they call on, they’re losing out on potential opportunities.

-Research shows that prospects are more likely to buy when they unconsciously trust and feel at ease with a salesperson.
-But building trust and rapport looks different with each buyer behavior style, so let’s review what each of the 4 styles look like:
+Research shows that prospects are more likely to buy when they feel at ease with a salesperson.
+But how sellers should build trust and rapport is different with each buyer behavior style.
+Here are four common types of buying behavior and how to adapt to each.

-Your salespeople can identify an individual’s buying behavior style using the world famous DISC assessment.
-The tool classifies behavior into four personality types with common behavioral characteristics and attitudes.
+Your salespeople can identify an individual’s buying behavior style using the DISC sales assessment.
+DISC uses a series of questions to classify behavior into four personality types with common behavioral characteristics and attitudes.

 • Focus on how your product or service can help them reach their goals